rundeck/docs/docs/manual/workflow-steps/gcp.md

 - instanceName
 - projectId
 - zone
-- Cool down period(Optional -in seconds)
+- Cool down period (Optional- in seconds)
-- CPU utilization target(Optional - Must be between 0-1 i.e 0.6)
+- CPU utilization target (Optional- Must be between 0-1 i.e 0.6)
-- Maximum number of replicas(Maximum number of replicas you want to create for Compute Machine)
+- Maximum number of replicas you want to create for Compute Machine
-- Minimum number of replicas( Optional - Minimum number of replicas you want to create for Compute Machine)
+- Minimum number of replicas you want to create for Compute Machine (Optional)
 - Policy Mode( Optional i.e. ON, OFF)

 ### GCP / Enable / VPC / Network / Peering